-The college or university must articulate policies intended to foster an institutional culture that values diversity in all dimensions and provide mechanisms for promoting a safe, supportive, and welcoming learning environment for all students and faculty.
+The college or university must articulate policies intended to foster an institutional culture that promotes a safe, supportive, and welcoming learning environment for all students and faculty.

-FACULTY MEMBERS (Application Section 5)
+Faculty members (Application Section 5)

-The faculty of an ASBMB-accredited program must be sufficient in number as well as breadth, depth, and diversity of experience and expertise to provide a well-rounded, fundamentally sound educational program for BMB students.
+The faculty of an ASBMB-accredited program must be sufficient in number and collectively possess breadth and depth of experience and expertise to provide a well-rounded, fundamentally sound educational program for BMB students.
 Each BMB faculty member should possess a Ph.D. or other advanced degree (e.g., M.D., M.D./Ph.D., or D.Phil.) in biochemistry, molecular biology, or a closely related discipline as well as a demonstrated track record of teaching and research in BMB.
 The majority of BMB faculty should have undergone postdoctoral training.